knath2000/onlysports/memory-bank/activeContext.md

 ## 4. Open Questions / Decisions (Post Phase 1)
 *   Finalize specific color palettes and typography.
 *   Design specific custom UI components and animations.
-*   Which Architectural Pattern will be adopted?
-(To be addressed in Step 4)
+*   ~~Which Architectural Pattern will be adopted?~~ (Decided: Clean Architecture inspired)
-*   Which specific Animation Libraries (Rive/Lottie) are best suited?
-(To be addressed in Step 3)
+*   ~~Which specific Animation Libraries (Rive/Lottie) are best suited?~~ (Decided: Rive)
+*   How to handle potential data migration if Hive schema changes?
+*   Strategy for more robust match list caching (currently only detail caching reads from Hive first).

 *(This file will be updated frequently to reflect the current state of development, decisions made, and immediate next actions.)*